Sulima1/Winter2023CSNotes/Machine Learning/CP322 Final Review Short Notes.md

 - A convolution layer is made up of many convolution filters
-	- Each filter is a temple of whether or not a particular feature is present in an image
+	- Each filter is a template of whether or not a particular feature is present in an image
 	- Uses a convolution which basically repeatedly multiplies matrix elements and adds the results
 	- ![[Pasted image 20230411151123.png | 320 x 200]]
 	- If the convolved matrix someone resembles the convolution filter then it will have a large value, if not it will have a small value